haddocking/haddock3/docs/INSTALL.md

 export GDOCK_PATH=some-folder
 ```

-**Important**: These are not the full `gdock`'s installation
+**Important**: These are not the full `gdock` installation
-instructions as here only the model generation is used.
+instructions as only the model generation is used here.
 Please check the
 [repository page](https://github.com/rvhonorato/gdock) for more
 information.